-The coronavirus has forced us to reevaluate how we use our personal space and cyberspace.
+Working from home has changed how we view our personal space and cyberspace.
 Entire families have found themselves competing for the same bandwidth, balancing work and play on one network.
-The wireless routers that used to be enough for surfing the web and streaming Netflix are reaching their limits as we repurpose every nook and cranny into a home office, a school workstation, a yoga studio, a movie theater, or all of the above.
-With more and more laptops and tablets, HD streaming services, and smart TVs, etc., competing for bandwidth, a strong connection has become the important utility after electricity and water.
+The wireless routers that used to be more than enough for surfing the web and streaming Netflix are reaching their limits as we repurpose every nook and cranny into a home office, a school workstation, a yoga studio, a movie theater, or all of the above.
+With more and more laptops and tablets, HD streaming services, and smart TVs, etc., pulling down data, a strong connection has become the most important utility after electricity and water.
 After all, nobody wants to be that frozen square on the Zoom call because you’re working too far from the central router, but you also don’t want to be the one in the meeting with people walking behind them because you parked your computer too close to that living room signal.
 This means that picking the best WiFi booster is a must to make sure your whole space is covered.

 Doing more between your walls also means that the walls themselves—full of wiring and metal studs, electronics-packed appliances, dense materials, and decorative features—can interfere with your home network.
 And when an entire family is working and trying to unwind in the same home, the solution isn’t always as simple as moving to another room.
-Luckily, there’s a best WiFi booster to suit all budgets and boundaries—whether you’re logging on indoors or outdoors, in a house full of executives and/or gamers, on a budget or replacing an entire system.
+Luckily, there’s a best WiFi booster to suit all budgets and boundaries—whether you’re logging on indoors or outdoors, in a house full of executives and/or gamers, on a budget, or replacing an entire system.
 The following are some of our top selections for tech that hits the (hot) spot when you need to boost productivity and range throughout your home.

 - Best USB WiFi booster: TP-Link Archer T4U Plus USB Wireless Network Adapter